tamasmocsanyi/azure-streaming-project/README.md

 ### 5. Navigate to Query.

 We are now ready to test our pipeline using this simple script.
 Begin by launching the IoT simulator, then click Refresh to preview the data.
 Continue by starting the job.
-Once the job is active, navigate to the Blob storage specified as output, and confirm that the streaming data has been successfully ingested and stored.
+Once the job is active, navigate to the Blob storage specified as output, and confirm the successful ingestion and storage of data.

 ![Alt text](images/query.png)